 - After the calculations are complete, choose the neighbour with the highest correlation and make a pick

 - When the propagator reaches picks from different seeds, use the one with the highest correlation

 - Repeat, picking the strongest correlation each time.

 - Stop when the correlation falls below the threshold setting

 When comparing neighbouring waveforms, Insight’s propagator will look in every direction and dimension, even across offsets or angles in gathers!
 Also, Insight’s waveform propagator works best in the time domain.
 If a velocity model is available for depth conversion, Insight automatically converts depth data to time while it is propagating.

-To improve your results, try adjusting the waveform size with the Window Length, choose an Allowable Shift that allows for the observed dip in the event.
+To improve your results, try adjusting the waveform size with the window length (Above/Below), type an allowable shift (Search (m)) value that allows for the observed dip in the event.